jankupcik/Tips-Tricks/vim.md

 VISUAL MODE:
-o		go to other end of highlighted text gv		select previously selected block
+o		go to the other end of the highlighted text
+O		move to the other corner in the same line gv		select previously selected block

 COMMAND MODE: